catseye/Tamsin/README.markdown

         expr1 = term → E & fold ("*" & term) E mul.
         term = "x" | "y" | "z" | "(" & expr0 → E & ")" & E.

+*   auto-generate terms from productions, like Rooibos does
 *   `;` = `&`?
 *   pretty-print AST for error messages
 *   have analyzer, interpreter, compiler all inherit from ASTWalker or smth?